-The Head of Chatsky.
-“Chatsky’s Head” is a bizarre cliff over Teterev River (30 meters), geological monument of national importance.
+Chatsky’s Head.
+It is a bizarre cliff over the Teterev River (30 meters), a geological monument of national importance.
 According to local legend, Polish nobleman Chatsky, pursued by the Cossacks, threw himself into the river from this cliff.
-Another version is that the name is associated with the surname of the founder of Kremenets Lyceum T. Chatsky.
+Another version is that the name is associated with the last name of the founder of Kremenets Lyceum T. Chatsky.

-Prior to the main entrance, you can see a beautiful cascade of fountains, behind the entrance - observation platforms.
+Prior to the main entrance, you can see a beautiful cascade of fountains, behind the entrance - several observation platforms.
 The most picturesque place is a suspended pedestrian bridge (350 meters) across the Teterev River.
 Stariy Boulevard Street, 34.

 The Water Tower.
-This water tower built in the style of modernized Gothic is one of the symbols of the old Zhitomir.
+This water tower, built in the style of modernized Gothic, is one of the symbols of the old Zhitomir.
 The tower was built in 1898.
 Pushkin Street, 24.

-Filippov reconstructed it in 1903 and turned it into a stylish mansion.
+Filippov reconstructed it in 1903, and turned it into a stylish mansion.
 It is one of the lesser-known architectural gems of Zhitomir.
 Bolshaya Berdichevskaya Street, 61/18.

 62 rooms of different categories.
-There is a restaurant with 60 seats and a cozy coffee house “Perfect Coffee” decorated in retro style.
+There is a restaurant with 60 seats and a cozy coffee house “Perfect Coffee”, decorated in retro style.
 The price includes Wi-Fi, gym, parking.
 Zamkovaya Square, 5/8.
 Phone: +380 41 255 89 10.

 25 comfortable rooms of different categories.
 Each room has cable TV, air conditioning, mini - bar, in-room safe, internet.
-Restaurant “Gold Fish”, night club.
+There is a restaurant “Gold Fish” and a night club.
 Vatutin Street, 13.
 Phone: +380 412 46 46 64.

 30 rooms with air conditioning.
 Free Wi-Fi on the territory of the hotel.
 It is forbidden to smoke on the territory of the hotel.
 There are special places for smoking.
 Noviy bulvar Street, 6.
 Phone: +380 67 430 58 08.

 Recreation Complex “Royal Barrel”.
-The complex is standing on the banks of the Teterev River near Smolyanskaya Square and has swimming pool with sea water, gym, Russian banya, Finnish sauna.
+The complex is standing on the banks of the Teterev River near Smolyanskaya Square and has a swimming pool with sea water, gym, Russian banya, Finnish sauna.